distributed-text-services/specifications/Document-API.md

 </TEI>
 ```
 - If the request returns a complete document, it is returned directly, without a `dts:fragment` element.
-- There is no limitation to what can be contained by `dts:fragment` or what can be it siblings.
-The only limiting factor is that `dts:fragment` should contain the required fragment.
+- There is no limitation to what can be contained by `dts:fragment` or what its siblings can be.
+The only limiting factor is that `dts:fragment` should contain the requested fragment.

 ## URI